 |Position:||Director of Athletics|

-Dan Radakovich became Clemson’s 13th director of athletics on Dec.
-1, 2012.
-He came with a wealth of experience after serving in significant athletic administrative roles at Miami (Fla.), Long Beach State, South Carolina and Louisiana State in addition to athletic directorships at American University and Georgia Tech.
+Radakovich came to Clemson with a wealth of experience after serving in significant athletic administrative roles at Miami (Fla.), Long Beach State, South Carolina and Louisiana State in addition to athletic directorships at American University and Georgia Tech.
 His administrative career spans over 26 years.

 College football entered a new era in 2014 with the College Football Playoff, and he was at the forefront.
 He was one of 13 people, including one of only five FBS directors of athletics, to be named to the committee.